 Subtraction on the 65x processors is analogous to addition, with the borrow serving a similar role in handling multiple-precision subtractions.
 On the 65x processors, the carry flag is also used to store a subtraction's borrow.
 In the case of the addition operation, a one stored in the carry flag indicates that a carry exists, and the value in the carry flag will be added into the next add operation.
-The borrow stored in the carry flag is actually an inverted borrow: that is, the carry flag cleared to zero means that there is a borrow, while carry set means that there is none.
+The borrow stored in the carry flag is a borrow, while carry set means that there is none.
 Thus prior to beginning a subtraction, the carry flag should be set so that no borrow is subtracted by the SBC instruction.